expo/expo/docs/pages/versions/unversioned/sdk/asset.md

 const [assets, error] = useAssets([...]);
 ```

-Download and store one or more assets locally.
+Downloads and stores one or more assets locally.
 After the assets are loaded, with [`Asset.loadAsync`](#assetloadasyncmodules), this hook returns a list of asset instances.

 > Note, the assets are not "reloaded" when you dynamically change the asset list.